 Absolutely...actually I specialize in making brows appear as natural as possible.
 I would rather have to add color to them in a second session than make them too dark.
 Now this will be hard to believe immediately after the procedure because when you tattoo eyebrows on they look dark for about a week during the healing process.
-No matter who you are, or what color your brow tattoo, it is still going to be twice as dark as you want during the healing process.
+No matter who you are, or what color your brow tattoo, it is still going to be darker as you want during the healing process.
 I call this the "scary-darks".
 When you are used to seeing little or no brows in the mirror each morning it will seem crazy!
 But seriously the rest of the world will compliment you every day..."Great Brows" or ask if you had a haircut, you look great!
 Husbands or significant others might be a little put off because they are used to you when you wake up also, so just reassure them that the brows will lighten when they heal and relax....the most common response I get from my clients is "Why didn't I do this 10 years ago?"

 So how long does it take brows to heal?